 What is the main downside of Ayanna?

-The biggest practical downside is the higher total cost that comes with larger units, together with a narrower future tenant and buyer pool compared with smaller, cheaper products.
+The biggest practical downsides are the higher total cost that comes with larger units, together with a narrower future tenant and buyer pool compared with smaller, cheaper products.
+Some buyers may also be less comfortable with its border location perception or the lack of downstairs retail convenience.

 Who benefits most from Ayanna?

-Families, upgraders, and buyers who need real 3 or 4 bedroom usability benefit the most.
-Buyers who want condo living but do not want to feel squeezed by small layouts are the clearest fit.
+Families, upgraders, pet owners, and buyers who need real 3 or 4 bedroom usability benefit the most.
+Buyers who want condo living but do not want to feel squeezed by small layouts are the clearest fit, especially if they prefer a quieter residential environment over mixed use convenience.

 Does the strong sales take up matter?